 - ¼ teaspoon salt

-- 1 teaspoon fresh herbs (thyme, rosemary, parsley, chopped
+- 1 tablespoon fresh herbs (thyme, rosemary, parsley, chopped

 - Spray a 12 inch skillet with nonstick spray or lightly grease with oil.
 Place 12 Rhodes frozen dinner rolls evenly around the pan leaving equal space in between them.
 Take a piece of plastic wrap and drape it over the rolls.
 Spray the top of the plastic warp with the nonstick spray.
 Turn over the plastic wrap so that the sprayed side is towards the rolls.
-Allow them to rise 3-5 hours until the rolls have doubled in size.
+Allow them to rise 3-5 hours until the rolls have doubled in size.12 Rhodes rolls, 57 gram, nonstick spray

 - We love comments!
 Please come back and leave us one after you’ve tried this recipe.